On this page

 Learn more about SMSF reporting and record-keeping.

-If you established your SMSF last financial year, or if you did not lodge your annual return on time the previous financial year, you need to lodge your annual return by the 31st October.
+If you established your SMSF last financial year, or if you did not lodge your annual return on time the previous financial year, you need to lodge your annual return by 31 October.
 That means you need to start thinking about appointing an auditor for the audit report that needs to be lodged with your annual report.

 You need to appoint your SMSF auditor no later than 45 days before you need to lodge your SMSF annual return.